MislavJaksic/Knowledge-Repository/Thinking/TheLiesOfLockeLamora/README.md

 Locke will excuse himself from being at Capa's side.

-Calo and Galdo go to the Black Alchemist: Jessaline d’Aubart and her daughter Janellaine.
+Calo and Galdo go to the Black Alchemist: Jessaline d'Aubart and her daughter Janellaine.
 They are looking to purchase something that'll make Jean and Locke sick.
 The Alchemist mother-daughter give them two plants, one to make him sick and another as an antidote.
 They pay five crowns for it, a huge amount!